SphericalElephant/tw-mad-8-actionbar/tw-mad-10-actionbar.md

 * It took more than one try to get this pattern right
 * The ActionBar is also known as the "App Bar" (apparently, one descriptive term was not enough -.-)
 * We are going to cover all possibilities, since they can still be encountered in the wild!
-    * If you are starting a new application, do yourself a favour and use the toolbar
+    * If you are starting a new application, do yourself a favour and use the Toolbar

 # ActionBar(s) and Concepts